Lem Barney: Personal life

 Barney and his wife, Martha, had a daughter, LaTrece, and a son, Lem III.
 After retiring from the NFL, Barney worked for many years, starting in 1979, in public affairs for Michigan Consolidated Gas Company.
 He also worked in the 1980s as a football broadcaster on BET and on pre-season games for the Detroit Lions.

 In March 1993, after his car crashed into a guardrail on a Detroit freeway, Barney was arrested and charged with driving under the influence and possession of cocaine and marijuana.
 He was found not guilty of the drug charges following a jury trial in 1994.

 In 2006, Barney published an autobiography titled, "The Supernatural: Lem Barney".

 He held a public relations post at the Detroit Medical Center starting in 2006.
 After being fired from that position, he filed an age discrimination lawsuit in 2013.
 Also in 2013, Barney publicly declared that, in light of revelations about brain injuries resulting from football, he would not play football if he had the chance to live his life over again and predicted that the game of football would be gone in another 20 years.

 His nephew Milton Barney also played in the NFL.

+As of 2023, Barney was in failing health.
+He had been diagnosed with dementia and Alzheimer's disease in 2013 and had been under guardianship since 2018.
+On November 29, 2025, the Pro Football Hall of Fame erroneously released a statement announcing Barney's death.